santoshphilip/weppy/README.md

         - go back
     - click on "Show objects that mention this object"
         - follow the new links
 - go to PLANTLOOP
     - click on one of the loops
     - click on "show node connections"
         - It will show you what components this connected to.
+- go to CHILLER:ELECTRICS
+    - click on "Central Chiller"
+    - at the bottom of that page click on "prev objects & next objects"
+        - will show you a list of objects the chiller is connected to with a diagram of the connection

 You can try this with other objects